Distinctively Christian radio for the whole family

 For more than 27 years, we used a Nautel ND5 5kw solid state transmitter - pictured in the gallery below - with the control rack on the left.
 It was installed new in October of 1991 and was in operation until April 27, 2019.
 It operated nearly flawlessly for ten years before we had our first real trouble.
 The capacitors in the combiner failed which caused damage to the other components in the cabinet.
 Most of our trouble has resulted from overheating due to failure of the A/C in the room.
 Our engineer fitted it with a high temp shut-off which has saved the combiner from “melt down” several times.
 We have been experiencing “aging” problems with drying electrolytic capacitors for several years now, so looked into replacing it.

-The Audio/FM rack houses our AM monitor (GM car radio) with a Radio Shack amp for 70 volt air monitor distribution.
-Below the radio and amp is the first stage of our CRL audio processor.
+The Audio/FM rack houses our AM monitor and first stage CRL audio processor.
 Below the CRL is an old "DAP" (discriminate audio processor) which is there for backup.
-Below the DAP is the first stage of our Crown 250w FM repeater system.
-It operates on 92.3Mhz as a link to our 94.5Mhz translator (another Crown 250w) in Grand E'tang, Grenada.
-We use a modified vertical yagi SCALA antenna in Carriacou and a single bay, circularly polarized SWR antenna in Grand E’tang.
-For you old-timers, that is a General Radio AM Modulation monitor in the rack on the left of the AM transmitter which still "sort-of" works.
-It needs rectifier tubes.
+Below the DAP is a Crown 250w FM transmitter.
+It operates on 92.3Mhz.
+Our 94.5Mhz transmitter (another Crown 250w) operates at the 2000 foot ridge in Grand E'tang, Grenada.
+We use single bay vertically polarized FM antennas for both the Carriacou and Grand E’tang transmitter sites.

 Technical Information